microsoft/FLAML/website/docs/Use-Cases/Zero-Shot-AutoML.md

 1. AutoML providers for a particular domain.
 1. Data scientists or engineers who need to repeatedly train models for similar tasks with varying training data.

-Instead of running full hyperparmaeter tuning from scratch every time, one can leverage the tuning experiences in similar tasks before.
+Instead of running full hyperparameter tuning from scratch every time, one can leverage the tuning experiences in similar tasks before.
 While we have offered the meta-learned defaults from tuning experiences of several popular learners on benchmark datasets for classification and regression, you can customize the defaults for your own tasks/learners/metrics based on your own tuning experiences.

-### Prepare a collectioin of training tasks
+### Prepare a collection of training tasks

 Collect a diverse set of training tasks.
 For each task, extract its meta feature and save in a .csv file.
 For example, test/default/all/metafeatures.csv: